 × often quoted as 20Kg including hand baggage: i.e. 15Kg hold baggage plus 5Kg hand baggage.

-If you are travelling flight-only and arranging your hotel separately, easyJet is a good option if you can fit all your luggage into a 55cm case.
+If you are travelling flight-only and arranging your hotel separately, and if they resume Luxor flights, easyJet is a good option if you can fit all your luggage into a 55cm case.
 You will not then need to check in any baggage.
 Be aware, though, that you will also not be able to take anything that is forbidden by airport security, such as sprays, liquids in bottles more than 100ml or even nail clippers!